chhetesherpa/Restaurant_Orders_Analysis_SQL/README.md

 3. Finally, using the two tables ('menu_item' and 'order_details'), explore how customers are reacting to the new menu.

 # SQL Query
-For SQL queries related to this project, please explore 'explore_restaurant_orders.sql' file.
+For SQL queries related to this project, please check out 'explore_restaurant_orders.sql' file.